 By the end of this course students will be able to:

-■ apply their understanding of contemporary theology to the design, presentation and reception of worship material and evaluate these in relation to their own practice.
+■ apply a diverse range of theological hermeneutics to the design, presentation and reception of worship material and display advanced reflective skills in evaluating these options in relation to their own practice;

-■ employ a variety of web-based supports for the design of worship material;
+■ employ a variety of resources for the design of worship material;

 ■ design liturgical material appropriate to different stages in the human life cycle;